Pimba: A Processing-in-Memory Acceleration for Post-Transformer Large Language Model Serving: Abstract

 \section{Abstract}

 Transformers are the driving force behind today's Large Language Models (LLMs), serving as the foundation for their performance and versatility.
 Yet, their compute and memory costs grow with sequence length, posing scalability challenges for long-context inferencing.
 In response, the algorithm community is exploring alternative architectures—such as state space models (SSMs) (e.g., Mamba-2), linear attention, and recurrent neural networks (RNNs)—which we refer to as \emph{post-transformers}.
-This shift presents a key challenge: building a serving system that efficiently supports both transformer and post-transformer LLMs within a unified framework.
+This shift presents a key challenge: building a serving system that efficiently supports not only emerging post-transformer LLMs but also existing transformer models within a unified framework.
 To address this challenge, we analyze the performance characteristics of transformer and post-transformer LLMs.
-Despite their algorithmic differences, both are fundamentally limited by memory bandwidth under batched inference—due to attention in transformers and state updates in post-transformers.
+Despite their algorithmic differences, both are largely bounded by memory bandwidth under batched inference—due to attention in transformers and state updates in post-transformers.
 Inspired by this finding, we propose \sysname{}, an accelerator solution that aims to address the memory bottleneck by jointly leveraging (1) Processing-in-Memory (PIM) paradigm and (2) LLM quantization.
-Further analyses suggest two additional insights: (1) state update operations, unlike attention, incur high hardware cost, making per-bank PIM acceleration inefficient, and (2) different low-precision arithmetic methods offer varying accuracy-area tradeoffs, while we identify Microsoft's MX as the Pareto-optimal choice.
-Building on these insights, we design \sysname{} as an array of State-update Processing Units (SPUs), each shared between two banks to enable interleaved access to PIM.
+Further analyses suggest two additional insights: (1) state update operations, unlike attention, incur high hardware cost, making per-bank PIM acceleration inefficient, and (2) different low-precision arithmetic methods offer varying accuracy-area tradeoffs, while we identify Microsoft's MX as a Pareto-optimal choice.
+Building on these insights, we design the architecture of \sysname{} as an array of State-update Processing Units (SPUs), each shared between two banks to enable interleaved access.
 Each SPU includes a State-update Processing Engine (SPE) that comprises element-wise multipliers and adders using MX-based quantized arithmetic, enabling efficient execution of state update and attention operations.
-Our evaluation shows that, compared to LLM-optimized GPU and GPU+PIM systems, \sysname{} achieves up to 4.1$\times$ and 2.1$\times$ higher token generation throughput, respectively.
+Our evaluation shows that, compared to LLM-optimized GPU and GPU+PIM systems, \sysname{} achieves up to 4.1$\times$ and 2.1$\times$ higher generation throughput, respectively.